MohitFrancis/EsriAppChallenge2023/README.md

 ## Mission Statement

-CanadaConserves integrates existing ecoregions and key biodiversity areas (KBAs) in Canada, identifies and plots candidate protected areas or sites of KBAs, and seeks to assess whether these areas become newly created conservation areas **Will fix wording**.
+CanadaConserves integrates existing ecoregions and key biodiversity areas (KBAs) in Canada, identifies and plots candidate protected areas or sites of KBAs, and seeks to assess whether these areas become newly created conservation areas.

 This is tool is not for analysis.
 The goal of CanadaConserves is not to identify high-risk areas or candidate KBA sites.
 That is beyond the scope of this app, and there is a lot of time, money, and man-power poured into those efforts Not all of that data is publically accessible either.